 The CERP fund will partially reimburse Retail Energy Providers for customers that can’t pay their bill.
 This helps ensure that REPs continue operating and providing electricity in this time of crisis, even if customers can’t pay.

 If you have an “all-in” bundled rate, you may see a new line item on your bill for this new rider, under TDSP Charges.
 This line item may be labeled CERP Rider or COVID-19 Electricity Relief Program Fund.

 If you have an unbundled rate, you will see a slight increase in your delivery charge line item on your bill.
 It may be included in the total delivery cost per kWh, or it may be listed separately on your bill.

 I thought disconnections for non-payment of electricity were already suspended?

-Earlier this month (March 13, 2020), the local delivery companies — Centerpoint, Oncor, TNMP and AEP-Texas North/Central — suspended all disconnections while the Public Utility Commission of Texas weighed options.
+On March 13, 2020, the local delivery companies — Centerpoint, Oncor, TNMP and AEP-Texas North/Central — suspended all disconnections while the Public Utility Commission of Texas weighed options.
 As of March 30, 2020, that disconnection moratorium is no longer in effect.

 If you had been depending on that to keep from being disconnected, we recommend that you contact your REP for payment arrangements or apply for the COVID-19 Electricity Relief Program immediately.